ananthakumaran/paisa/docs/src/tutorial.md

     code: 120684
 ```

-**paisa** can fetch the latest price of mutual funds and nps funds as
+**paisa** can fetch the latest price of mutual funds, nps funds and
-of today.
-For other types of commodities, the purchase/sell price of
+stocks as of today.
+For other types of commodities, the purchase/sell
-the last transaction would be considered the latest price.
-The code is
+price of the last transaction would be considered the latest
-the scheme code of the fund.
-The *search* command can be used to find
+price.
+The code is the scheme code of the fund.
+The *search* command
-scheme code
+can be used to find scheme code

 ```shell
 ❯ paisa search mutualfund